fugu-chop/launch_school/rb129_assessment/practice_resources/quiz_1.md

     class SomethingElse < AnotherThing
     end
     ```
-* What will the method lookup path be for the as a result of the call to the
-  `fly` method on line 25?
+* What will the method lookup path be for the as a result of the call to the `fly` method on line 25?
 Explain how you know this.
-    ```ruby
+    ```
     module Flight
       def fly; end
     end